-Half Baked Cookies or Mini Cast Iron Skillet Chocolate Chip Cookies are THE BEST and easiest dessert EVER!
+Half Baked Cookies or Mini Skillet Cookies are THE BEST and easiest dessert EVER!
 Crispy edges, gooey chocolate chip cookie caramel-like centers, served piping hot with a scoop of vanilla ice cream, slowly melting on top, we drizzle them with hot fudge sauce and caramel sauce.

 Grab a spoon and dig into these little mini skillet cookies of luscious warm, gooey chocolate chip cookies — such an amazing easy dessert.

 If you are a CCC fan, you will love our many versions of chocolate chip cookies; try my classic High Altitude Chocolate Chip Cookies, Crumbl Chocolate Chip Cookies, Giant Chewy Chocolate Chip Cookies.

 I enjoy giving precise details in my recipe posts to lead my readers through any questions.
 If you’re just here for the printable recipe, you can Jump to Recipe to head straight there!

 - Half Bakes: Mouth-watering, chewy, gooey, soft, creamy sensation of warm out-of-the-oven cookies with melting vanilla ice cream.

 - Also known as Pizookies: A delightful combination of pizza and cookies.